johnalison/obsidian-notes/Journal/21 February 2025 Friday.md

 # [[Synthetic Data Closure]]
 - Falcon back...
 AE killed it before
 - Running fitting with v4 ... explicitly remove threeTag events from the synthetic dataset
-- Fit... running the data
+- Fit... running the data .. on condor

 # [[Jet DeClustering]]